-One problem here is that the hot desires have the properties of interrupts, as explained in Chapter~\ref{emotions.ch}, which means they can be quite difficult to prevent.
+One problem here is that the hot desires have the properties of interrupts, as explained in Chapter~\ref{emotions.ch}, which means they are strongly automated and can be quite difficult to prevent or stop.
 Therefore, it might be better to try to stop the dynamics a bit later, at the links right after desire.
 In Buddhism, those following links are called ``attachment'', which is in our schema divided into forming an intention (i.e., committing to a goal) and planning for that goal.

 Whether desire or attachment is chosen as the target, the trick here is to weaken the cognitive dynamics so that this largely automated chain leading to suffering fails to operate.
 If the desire or attachment is prevented from taking place, no goal is committed to or planned for, and no goal-oriented action is conducted.
-Thus, the whole \eqsuff\ above is not operating, and frustration is avoided by that route.\footnote{Some frustration will still be felt because of the habit-based system, but as argued in Chapter~\ref{planning.ch}, such frustration is much weaker than that coming from planning and execution of plans.}
+Thus, the whole \eqsuff\ above is not operating, and frustration is avoided by that route.\footnote{Some frustration will still happen because of the habit-based system, but as argued in Chapter~\ref{planning.ch}, such frustration is much weaker than that coming from planning and execution of plans.}